phyver/GameShell/doc/mission.md

 is useful if the mission needs to copy files into GameShell's world.

-_Note_ that because this file is sourced, it can change directory or define environment variables.
-This is discouraged because of the following reasons.
+_Note_ that because this file is sourced, it can change the working directory or define environment variables.
+This is discouraged for the following reasons.

 * Those files are not re-sourced when restarting a previous game.
 In that case, only the `static.sh` file corresponding to the current mission will be